-From waterfront views to gathering places for festivals and concerts, North Charleston parks and recreation spaces offer something for every interest.
+From waterfront views to gathering places for festivals and concerts, Park Circle North Charleston and recreation spaces offer something for every interest.
 North Charleston lies above the City of Charleston on the Neck of the Charleston peninsula, situated between the Cooper and Ashley Rivers.
 At the heart of historic Old North Charleston is a large, lovely park that forms the center of aptly named Park Circle neighborhood, and nearby are several other green spaces: Quarterman Park, Mixson Dog Park, Whipper Barony, Riverfront Park, and the newest North Charleston park, the Bend.

 Originally part of Retreat Plantation, North Charleston parks’ Riverfront Park lies next to the historic Charleston Naval Base and its officer’s quarters overlooking the beautiful Cooper River and its marshes.
 James Wright and the Middleton family owned Retreat in the eighteenth century, followed by Andrew Turnbull in the 1850s.
 The Chisolm family sold to the City of Charleston in 1895, who hired the famous Olmsted Brothers landscape architecture firm to develop it as Chicora Park, which would be linked by trolleys to downtown Charleston.
 The city then transferred it, along with neighboring Marshlands Plantation, to the United States government to create a Navy yard in 1901.